 Cube conversion to host memory

-As of Jedox 7.0, the cubes’ numerical data storages can also reside in GPU format in conventional RAM, which allows for accelerating cubes that are larger than available GPU memory.
+The numerical data storage of a cube can also reside in GPU format in conventional RAM, which allows for accelerating cubes that are larger than available GPU memory.
 The option can be switched on by adding palo.ini parameter

 Note that a conversion of the cube to GPU format is still necessary and requires additional available RAM on the host system.
 As internally page-locked (pinned) memory is used, system performance might degrade whenever the system runs out of available memory.